Saturday, July 29, 2023

 Q7: Can I use DBCC SHRINKDATABASE at times of high volume?

-Ans: Running DBCC SHRINKDATABASE at busy times or when the database is seeing a lot of user traffic is typically not advised.
-During execution, the procedure may use a substantial amount of server resources and hurt database performance as a whole.
+Ans: Running DBCC SHRINKDATABASE at busy times or when the database sees a lot of user traffic is typically not advised.
+During execution, the procedure may use a substantial amount of server resources and hurt database performance.
 To reduce disturbances, schedule the shrink operation at off-peak times.

 Q8: Is there any way to manage database space other than using DBCC SHRINKDATABASE?